Sawantwadi: History

-The Sawant's, in early seventeenth century, were the feudal holders of the hereditary right of DESHMUKH under the rule of Adil Shahi, whom they regarded as their master.
-The Marathas under Shivaji and Portuguese at Goa were the other two important powers which came into contact with Sawantwadi.
+The Sawant's, in early seventeenth century, were the feudal holders of the hereditary right Deshmukh under the rule of Adil Shahi, whom they regarded as their master.
+The Marathas under the legendary Shivaji and Portuguese at Goa were the other two important powers which came into contact with Sawantwadi.

-The Mulpurush (first man) of the Sawant Bhonsle, Mangal or Mang Sawant belonged to the Sisodia Rajput family from Udaipur.
-The Gadi/Kingdom of the Sawant Bhonsle dynasty was founded by Khem Sawant I in 1627.
-He was rewarded Jagir from the Bijapur Adilshahis and later made himself independent, followed by Lakham Sawant the first.
-It was only during the period of Lakham Sawant I that the Sawant family, with Hodawade as the headquarters, came into political prominence and it is from the reign of lakham sawant that the external relations of Sawantwadi grew extensively.
-He along with his nephew Khem Sawant II with the army of 12000 defeated Kudal Deshastha, took possession of their land and later established themselves at Narendra Hill.
-The first Palace (Juna Kot) was built by them atop Narendra Hill.
-As Sawantwadi was a known land-power, Lakham Sawant I also established his own naval forces.
+Mang Sawant was founder of Sawant Bhonsle dynasty.
+He was followed by Khem Sawant I in 1627.
+He was rewarded Jagir from the Bijapur's Adilshah and later made himself independent, followed by Lakham Sawant the first.
+It was only during the period of Lakham Sawant I that the Sawant family, with Hodawade as the headquarters, came into political prominence.

 After his demise, Khem Sawant II succeeded him.

 Khem Sawant II established his capital at Sundarwadi (now Sawantwadi), a hamlet of the village Charathe which later came to be known as Sawantwadi as the rulers were known as Sawants.
+He helped Mughals against Chhatrapati Shivaji Maharaj and in return got more territory from them.

-Sawantwadi state, when Phond Sawant II (Annasaheb) succeeded to the seat of royalty gained one additional facet and that is beginning of its relations with the English.
+Khem Savant was succeeded by his son Som Savant and ruled for only 18 months and later his brother, Lakham Savant succeeded him.

-It was not until when Khem Sawant III married Laxmibai and thus established matrimonial alliance with the mighty Mahadji Shinde whose support to Sawantwadi brought a significant change in the internal administration and external relations.
+Lakham Sawant didn't abide by the terms of the treaty (1659), betrayed Chhatrapati Shivaji Maharaj by joining Bijapur Sultanate.
+In 1660, Shivaji sent one of his earliest followers, Baji Pasalkar.
+He fought a drawn battle with Lakham's commander Kay Savant.In 1662, Shivaji Maharaj defeated Lakham.
+In the later history, Lakham Sawant was slain in battle with Chhatrapati Shivaji Maharaj.

-The most notable king of Sawantwadi was Pancham Khemraj alias Bapusaheb Maharaj.
-He was crowned on 29 October 1924.
-When Mahatma Gandhi visited Sawantwadi in 1927, he called Bapusaheb Maharaj as ‘Ramraja’ and his kingdom as ‘Ramrajya’.
-He passed away on 4 July 1937.
-In his small tenure from 1924 to 1937, he proved himself a great administrator and an ‘Ascently King’.
-He had devoted himself for the welfare and uplifting of his people and the terrain where they lived.
+Pancham Khemraj alias Bapusaheb Maharaj was crowned on 29 October 1924.
+He had a small tenure from 1924 to 1937.
+He surrendered to the British Empire.